Does the U.S. Treasury yield curve always foretell a recession?

 Some of the arguments today centre on the idea that the yield curve is flatter than otherwise would be the case because of unusually low term premia—the implication from this being that an inversion may prematurely signal recession risk relative to the historical experience.

 Let’s take a closer look at this argument.

 Don’t fear the yield curve

 “Historically the inversion of the yield curve has been a good [sign] of economic downturns [but] this time it may not,” because the normal market signals have been distorted by, “regulatory changes and quantitative easing in other jurisdictions…everything we see in terms of the near-term outlook for the economy is quite strong.”

 –Former U.S. Fed Chair Ben Bernanke, July 2018

 “I think that there are good reasons to think that the relationship between the slope of the yield curve and the business cycle may have changed…the fact the term premium is so low and the yield curve is generally flatter is an important factor to consider.”

 –Former U.S. Fed Chair Janet Yellen’s final press conference, December 2017

 These arguments are effectively saying that global quantitative easing (QE) leads to lower long-term U.S. interest rates—and that this will lead to a premature inversion that has little to do with U.S. fundamentals or the risk of recession.
 Conceptually, we believe the logic behind this is sound.

-- We believe the intuition from term spread to policy stance to recession risk is straightforward.
+- We believe the intuition from term spread to policy stance to recession risk is already straightforward.
 The question is more about whether term premia are distorting that message right now.